Castle Pinckney: Post Civil War and disuse

 After the Civil War, the fort was modernized for possible use during the Spanish–American War, but again it was not needed.
 Some sources suggest that the fort never fired a single hostile shot during its existence.
 Parts of the old brick walls and casements were dismantled in 1890, to make way for a harbor lighthouse, which operated into the 20th century.
 There was local opposition to the plans for the lighthouse; a movement had been undertaken to construct a retirement home for servicemen on the island instead.
 Castle Pinckney was declared a U.S. National Monument in 1924 by Presidential proclamation.
-In 1951, Congress passed a bill to abolish Castle Pinckney National Monument and transferred it back to U.S. Army Corps of Engineers.
+In 1951, Congress passed a bill to abolish Castle Pinckney National Monument and transferred it back to the U.S. Army Corps of Engineers.
 The island became excess property subject to sale by the Federal government in March 1956.

 The island was acquired by the State Ports Commission, now called the South Carolina Ports Authority, as a spoil area in 1958 for $12,000, but the Commission investigated improving part of the land and using it as a historic destination.
 Plans for the use of the island as a spoil area proved impractical, and no successful plans for the use of the island as a tourist destination were created by the Commission.
 The Commission attempted to return the island to the Federal government, but the government declined, citing the cost of operations as outweighing the historical value of the island.
 The Commission received offers to buy the island for uses including a private residence, a nightclub, and a restaurant; but the agency refused all of them.
 A fire on December 22, 1967, destroyed an abandoned house on the island, but a warehouse was saved.

 A local Sons of Confederate Veterans (S.C.V.) fraternal post took over management and care of the island in the late 1960s, attempting to preserve it and establish a museum.
 Castle Pinckney was listed on the National Register of Historic Places in 1970.
 Eventually, unable to raise the needed funds, the S.C.V. post allowed the fort to revert to state ownership.
 Castle Pinckney has undergone some limited restoration efforts.
 With its location on an isolated shoal in the middle of the harbor, access is difficult; maintenance is nearly impossible.
 It is gradually being reclaimed by nature.